Yemeni forces seek to wrest Sanaa mosque from ousted president

 UNREST

-The mosque was named in Saleh's honour in 2008 and cost tens of millions of dollars to build.
-Despite upheaval in 2011, it has stayed in the hands of armed guards loyal to the ex-president.
+The mosque, whose six minarets tower over Sanaa, was named in Saleh's honour in 2008 and cost tens of millions of dollars to build.
+Despite the upheaval in 2011, it has stayed in the hands of armed guards loyal to the ex-president.

 Hadi reshuffled his cabinet on Wednesday - appointing new oil, finance, electricity and foreign ministers - after street protests over deteriorating economic conditions.